This page provides examples of recent Creative Heritage projects commissioned by clients from the:

 CLIENT: NOTTINGHAM CITY COUNCIL

-Advice was given on the development of an Activity Plan for the scheme, and assistance in preparation of a Conservation area Management & Maintenance Plan, project programme, cashflow forecast and all other supporting documentation for a successful round 2 HLF bid, submitted in August 2015.
+Advice was given on the development of an Activity Plan for the scheme, and assistance in preparation of a Conservation Area Management & Maintenance Plan, project programme, cashflow forecast and all other supporting documentation for a successful round 2 Heritage Fund bid, submitted in August 2015.
 At the start of the delivery phase, Kate was engaged as ‘interim project manager’ to kickstart the project.
+The Townscape Heritage project has been a highly successful catalyst for regeneration in this part of the city.

 Mentoring, monitoring and expert advice